What a Revenue Team Looks Like When Truth Is Infrastructure

 Under truth infrastructure, she opens the proposal generator and selects the prospect’s industry and deal size.
 The system generates a complete proposal in 20 minutes:

-• The case study is automatically selected based on industry match and customer status - only active, verified references are eligible
+- Every pricing claim is pulled from the governed knowledge graph, verified as of this morning, The case study is automatically selected based on industry match and customer status; only active, verified references are eligible.

-Sarah reviews it for tone and strategy - the things a human should add.
-She doesn’t need to verify facts.
+tone and strategy, which are the things a human should add.
+Sarah does not need to verify facts.
 The facts are verified by the system.

 Under the old system, proposals took 3-4 hours and still contained an average of 2-3 stale claims.
 Under truth infrastructure, they take 20 minutes and contain zero unverified claims.